Ways in Which Art Can Fight Climate Change

 In the last few years people, especially the new generations, have raised their voices as they understood that there was not much time left to save their future.
-Scientists have warned us about the melting of glaciers, the islands of plastic in the oceans, the loss of entire ecosystems.
+Scientists have warned us about the melting of glaciers, the islands of plastic in the oceans, and the loss of entire ecosystems.
 Now we are experiencing the effects of climate change first-hand.
-The art world, too, has chosen to have a part in all this.
+The art world has chosen to respond to all this.
 Many artists, from sculptors to street artists, are finding new ways to combat climate change.

 Vik Muniz is a Brazilian artist who makes art with the most unusual materials: old magazines, chocolate syrup, sugar, cotton, powder, and garbage.
 Muniz combines these components to recreate established works of art.

 Then the artist photographs the composition and prints the pictures in a limited edition using the Cibachrome technique.

 Muniz realized this project over two years with the members of the Association of Collectors of the Metropolitan Landfill of Jardim Gramacho, in the city of Duque de Caxias, the site of one of the biggest open-air landfills.
 The artist heard the stories and took pictures of these people, who made a living by collecting and trading recyclables they found in the dumpster.

 Muniz believes that art can transform garbage, but also the lives of a part of the society that had been forgotten.
 Waste Land received great media coverage that changed the lives of the catadores (the pickers of garbage) and of the surrounding environment.